 - Morganna in .hack//SIGN is a Rogue A.I. who became aware of her programming to self-terminate once The World's true god Aura was born.
 She goes to great lengths to make sure that she never is, and it takes the combined efforts of Tsukasa, Subaru, and all the others to stop her.

-- In Seven Soldiers of Victory, Alix Harrower got her powers from an accident brought on by her husband's extreme obsession with his own mortality.
+- In Seven Soldiers: Alix Harrower got her powers from an accident brought on by her husband's extreme obsession with his own mortality.
 Unable to cope with the thought of going grey or developing wrinkles, Lance Harrower tried to infuse his skin with a metal coating, but instead suffocated when the coating completely enveloped him.
 Alix herself became coated in the stuff after he grabbed her for help.
 Ironically, Lance ended up dying.

 - This is a constant fear and driving motivator for many in the pantheon in The Wicked + The Divine.
 Given all of the gods are young people and most of them are teenagers who are unlikely to live to see their twenties, it's a pretty reasonable feeling.
 Minerva is especially bitter, seeing as how she won't live to see fourteen, and Baphomet is scared enough to resort to drastic measures to live longer.

 - The Punisher (who is very familiar with this trope, or rather seeing it in others) when mob boss Nicky Cavella is holding a schoolboy hostage.

 Hurt the boy and you die bad, you know that.
 But there's a part of you that still thinks if you let him go, you've got a chance.
 And that part of you just won't shut up.

 - Cavella lets the kid go.
 Frank takes Cavella out in the wilderness and shoots him in the gut, leaving him to die of blood poisoning over several days.